shybovycha/moofoopeg/README.md

  |---- empty spots
 ```

-Use arrow keys to move the cursor and `Space` to select the peg or the new space for it (confirm the move).
+Use arrow keys to move the cursor and <kbd>Space</kbd> to select the peg or the new space for it (confirm the move).